DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/10 Show and Hide the Popup/05 User Interaction.md

 ---

-The Popup can also be hidden when a user clicks outside it.
-To control this behavior of the Popup, use the [hideOnOutsideClick](/api-reference/10%20UI%20Components/dxOverlay/1%20Configuration/hideOnOutsideClick.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#hideOnOutsideClick') property.
+The Popup can also be hidden when a user clicks outside of it.
+To control this Popup behavior, use the [hideOnOutsideClick](/api-reference/10%20UI%20Components/dxOverlay/1%20Configuration/hideOnOutsideClick.md '/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#hideOnOutsideClick') property.

 ---
 ##### jQuery